 At Preston Hedge’s we take e-safety very seriously.
 Our pupils follow an acceptable use policy which ensures that our pupils use ICT equipment appropriately.We have an e-safety assembly each term for all pupils, where we discuss how to use technology and the internet, and where we ensure that our pupils recognise what they need to do in order to keep themselves safe.
 E-safety is fully embedded within our ICT curriculum, and our e-safety lessons use the recommended CEOP’s ‘thinkuknow’ education programme, which has been specifically created for primary school children.

-In order to ensure that all members of the school community feel confident about keeping our children safe on line, we will be offering an e-Safety meeting provided for parents over the next few months.
-This will be provided by an external expert and the date will be confirmed shortly.
+In order to ensure that all members of the school community feel confident about keeping our children safe on line, we offer an e-Safety meeting provided for parents annually.

 Below you can find our Internet Monitoring Policy and the Acceptable Use Policy: